 The basic recipe has mainly three ingredients – rava / semolina, rice flour and curd / yogurt.
 Simple thumb rules to go by are – The time needed to keep the rava soaked in curds is directly proportional to the ratio of rava in the recipe.
 The more rava you use in the recipe, the crispier is your dosa and the skill needed to make it is also more.

 The all important ratios

-The usual proportion I use is 1/2 cup of rava to 1/2 cup of curds and 1 cup of rice flour.
+The ideal proportion is half a cup each of rava and curds and 1 cup of rice flour.
+So the ratio will be 1:1:2.
 You can use as low as 1/4 cup of rava & curds each to 1 cup of rice flour.
-Even an equal amount of rava and rice works but I find that I prefer the taste and texture when the rava is half the quantity of the rice flour.
-Though you can use 1-2 tbsp of curds for 1/2 cup of rava and substitute the rest with water, I would recommend you not to do that.
-Using equal amount of rava and curds is one of the key reasons for success in making this dosa.
+Even an equal amount of rava and rice works.
+But I prefer the taste and texture when the rava is half the quantity of the rice flour.
+You can use 1-2 tbsp of curds for 1/2 cup of rava and substitute the rest with water.
+I would not recommend that since the texture can be too dry.